-Once you have decided to undertake a Placement Year, you should let your department and Faculty Placement Manager know as soon as possible within your second year so that they can inform you of the next steps.
+Once you have decided to undertake a Placement Year. you should let your department and Faculty Placmenet Manager know as soon as possible within your second year so that they can inform you of the next steps.

 Speak to your Faculty Placement Manager about accessing the correct module handbook for your department.
+There may be other requirements specific to your department or programme which you should check in the module handbook before applying.

 In general, the requirements are that:

-- You must pass all Level 2 modules of your programme (achieving the minimum pass mark for your department). - You must have secured an approved placement of no less than 40 weeks (made up from one long placement, or up to a maximum of three shorter opportunities if your department allows). - You must have attended a pre-placement briefing and have completed all preplacement paperwork.
+- You must pass all Level 2 modules of your programme (achieving the minimum pass mark for your department). - You must have secured an approved placement of no less than 40 weeks (made up from one long placement, or up to a maximum of three shorter opportunities if your department allows). - You must have attended a pre-placement briefing and completed all pre-placement paperwork.

 Those students who have entered the university on a four year degree including a Placement Year already, i.e. Business and Management with Placement Year (N203) or Chemistry with Industrial Route (F111), will not need to change the degree title.

 If you do not enter university on a four year Placement Year programme, your degree title will be changed the summer before your Placement Year if you secure an approved placement.